-That it is an important passage, in proof both of Christ's priestly office and the change of the Levitical law, we further gather from the use that is made of it in the Epistle to the Hebrews.
-This IIOth Psalm represents Messiah, by Jehovah's appointment, both as Zion's king and Zion's priest-
+That it is an important passage, in proof both of Christ's priestly office and the change of the Levitical law, we further gather from the use that is made of it in the Epistle to the Hebrews.1 This IIOth Psalm represents Messiah, by Jehovah's appointment, both as Zion's king and Zion's priest-

-"Jehovah said unto my Lord : 'Sit thou at my right hand, Until I make thine enemies A footstool for thy feet.'
+"Jehovah said unto my Lord : 'Sit thou at my right hand, Until I make thine enemies A footstool for thy feet."
 Jehovah will send thy strong staff out of Zion : Rule thou in the midst of thine enemies.
+Jehovah hath sworn, and he will not repent ;

-Jehovah hath sworn, and he will not repent ; Thou art a priest for ever, After the order of Melchizedec."
+Jenovan nath sworn, and he will not repent ; Thou art a priest for ever, After the order of Melchizedec."2

 The other kings of Judah were not priests.
 Uzziah was struck with leprosy for attempting so much as to burn incense.
-Of the tribe of Judah "Moses spake nothing concerning the priesthood."
-The priests of Levi's line were not kings.
+Of the tribe of Judah "Moses spake nothing concerning the priesthood."3 The priests of Levi's line were not kings.
 Their jurisdiction only extended to things spiritual.
-But this is the royal priest, after the similitude of Melchizedec, the high-priest Joshua's great antitype, of whom it was said, "He shall sit and rule upon his throne; and he shall be a priest upon his throne."
-1 Of this king-priest it is declared in the second verse of the 110th Psalm---
+But this is the royal priest, after the similitude of Melchizedec, the high-priest Joshua's great antitype, of whom it was said, "He shall sit and rule upon his throne; and he shall be a priest upon his